Ghizer District: Administration

 The district headquarters is the town of Gahkuch.
+The former Ghizer District that existed from 1974 to 2019 spanned the entire upper Gilgit River Valley (also known as the Ghizer River Valley).
+In 2019, the former district was announced to have been divided into the Gupis-Yasin District in the west and the present, smaller Ghizer District in the east.
+However, as of 2024, it has not yet been established.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings of 2015, Ghizer was ranked 10 out of 148 districts in terms of education.
 For facilities and infrastructure, the district was ranked 17 out of 148.
-The biggest contribution in the region in education is "Agha Khan Education Service Pakistan"(AKESP).
+The biggest contribution in the region in education is "Aga Khan Education Service Pakistan"(AKESP).